Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model: The boson LFV decays ( )

-The contributions of neutralino-slepton loops are derived form Fig.\ref{fig:ZLVF}(a, d, e, f), while the contributions of chargino-sneutrino loops are derived from Fig.\ref{fig:ZLVF}(b, c, g, h). \\ The contributions of Fig.\ref{fig:ZLVF}(a, b) are:
+The contributions of neutralino-slepton loops are derived form Fig.\ref{fig:ZLVF}(a, d, e, f), while the contributions of chargino-sneutrino loops are derived from Fig.\ref{fig:ZLVF}(b, c, g, h).
+The diagrams with sneutrinos in Fig.\ref{fig:ZLVF}(b) or neutralinos in Fig.\ref{fig:ZLVF}(d) are do not couple to the photon and do not contribute to $l_{i}\rightarrow l_{j} \gamma$ decays.
+The diagrams (e, f, g, h) in Fig.{\ref{fig:ZLVF}} are not relevant to the photon processes since they do not give dipole contributions \cite{PhysRevD.67.035004}.